YuriLeonel/task-manager/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### MIT License Summary

+- ✔️ Commercial use
+- ✔️ Modification
+- ✔️ Distribution
+- ✔️ Private use
+- ❗ Must include copy of license and copyright notice
+- ❌ No liability or warranty

+For more information about the MIT License, visit [Choose a License](https://choosealicense.com/licenses/mit/).